Emergency Medical Services (EMS)

 - Grant writing for EMS funding

-- Provide Paramedic-level response on a limited basis
+- Provide paramedic-level response on a limited basis

-- Transitioning to be a full Paramedic-level EMS service
+- Transitioning to be a full paramedic-level EMS service